liu431/Coding-Exercises/SQL and Database/Database System.md

       * Partial (single line in ERD): allow an entity not to belong to any of the subclasses
   * Generalization: suppress the differences among several entity types, identify common features, and generalize them into a single superclass

-* Union entity types: subclass represents a collection of objects that is a subset of the UNION of distinct entity types
+* Union entity types (∪ in ERD): subclass represents a collection of objects that is a subset of the UNION of distinct entity types
+  * Total (double line in ERD): hold the union of all entities in its superclasses
+  * Partial (single line in ERD): hold a subset of the union

 ### Relational model